project-sekai-ctf/sekai.team/data/blog/gdg-algiers-2022/mlm.md

 0001000000000100000100000000010000010000000001000001000000000100000100000000010000010000000001000001000000000100000100000000010000010000000001000001000000000100000100000000010000010000000001000001000010
 ```

 Playing around in CyberChef, I did not get anything even printable.
-I guess it won’t be so easy, otherwise where’d the `AI` tag came from?
+I guess it won’t be so easy, otherwise where would the `AI` tag came from?
 At this stage, I tried to talk to admin and they gave hints afterwards.

 > For people looking to know which model it is, take these pieces of information into consideration:
 >